ibm-cloud-docs/vpc/vpc_image_from_volume.md

 ## Image from volume overview
 {: #vpc-ifv-overview}

-With this service, you can create a custom image in your account and region from an instance's boot volume.
+With this service, you can create a custom image in your region from an instance's boot volume.
 The OS information for the custom image comes from the boot volume you select to create the image.

 From the UI and CLI, you select a virtual server instance and its boot volume or select an instance's boot volume from the list of block storage volumes.
 In the regional API, you create an image by making a `POST /images` call and passing the boot volume ID of the instance.